canyon289/canyon289.github.io/dev/pelican-plugins/Readme.rst

 pelicanfly                Lets you type things like ``i ♥ :fa-coffee:`` in your Markdown documents and have it come out as little Font Awesome icons in the browser

 Photos                    Add a photo or a gallery of photos to an article, or include photos in the body text.
 Resize photos as needed.

+permalink                 Enables a kind of permalink using html redirects.

 Pin to top                Pin Pelican's article(s) to top "Sticky article"